aequitas-aod/design-experimenter-ui/README.md

 Once the algorithm is done, a 'Results' button appears, which the user can press to inspect the results of the algorithm.
 Results can be charts, tables, or other types of data.
+From that dialog, the user can also download the outcome of the algorithm.

 > The 'Polarization' view is indeed yet another instance of this view, but with a different name.
 > The reason being: polarization is technically yet another pre-processing algorithm, with a different goal: